Hydroponic Thyme Indoors for Small Apartments (From Seed or Cuttings)

 🍂 Why are the lower leaves falling off my hydroponic thyme?

-Dropping lower leaves usually means the base of the plant is starved for light or the roots lack an adequate air gap.
-Check your water level to confirm a 1 to 2 inch gap exists between the waterline and the net cup.
-Pruning the upper canopy slightly lets light reach the lower stems and stimulates new growth from the base.
+Usually the base is shaded, or the roots have no air gap.
+Check that a 1 to 2 inch gap sits between the waterline and the net cup, because submerged roots suffocate.
+Thinning the upper canopy slightly lets light reach the lower stems and pushes new growth from the base.

-🩴 Can I grow thyme and basil in the same hydroponic reservoir?
+🩴 Can I grow thyme and basil in the same reservoir?

 💧 How often should I change the water for hydroponic thyme?

-Top off daily with plain pH-adjusted water to replace what the plant drinks.
-Then perform a full reservoir change every 2 weeks to flush waste mineral salts and reset the pH baseline.
-Rinse the jar with warm water during these changes to remove any white salt crust that has built up on the glass walls.
+Top off daily with plain pH-adjusted water, then do a full reservoir change every 2 weeks to flush accumulated salts and reset pH.
+Rinse the jar during each change to clear the white crust that forms on the glass, since that residue is concentrated mineral salt.

 ⚗️ How much EC does hydroponic thyme need?